MY ACCOUNT Ā Ā Ā Ā Ā Ā Ā |Ā Ā Ā Ā Ā Ā Ā Cart

 Humanin and Heart Disease

-A study by the Mayo Clinic posited that Humanin may be expressed on the walls of the human vascular system and may interfere with the production of reactive oxygen species (free radicals) in response to LDL oxidation.[5]
-It has the potential to reduce active oxygen species in the vascular system by 50% and may reduce apoptosis by 50%.
+A study by the Mayo Clinic posited that Humanin may be expressed on the walls of the vascular system and may interfere with the production of reactive oxygen species (free radicals) in response to LDL oxidation.[5]
+It appears to hold the potential to reduce active oxygen species in the vascular system by up to 50%, and may potentially reduce apoptosis by up to 50% as well.
 Cardiology researchers have long sought blood markers that could be used to quantify how effectively mitochondria function in cardiovascular disease.
-It is an important measure of the patients’ health with heart disease and helps accurately estimate tissue ischemia and disease progression and determine when to intervene.
-According to a Russian study, the reduction is proportional to the severity of cardiovascular disease, so Humanin levels may be a good marker in this situation.
+It is an important measure in the progression of heart disease and may help to estimate tissue ischemia and determine when to intervene.
+According to a Russian study, the reduction is proportional to the severity of cardiovascular disease, so Humanin levels may be a potential marker for cases of this kind.

 Humanin and Retinal Disease

 Retinal pigment epithelium (RPE) is the layer of the retina that covers and nourishes the cells that cause vision.
-It plays a role in the absorption and scattering of light, filtering blood components that reach the inside of the retina.
-It also, above all, establishes the nature of immune privilege inside the eye.
-RPE damage is found in age-related macular degeneration, diabetic retinopathy, and other common serious eye conditions.
+It appears to play a role in the absorption and scattering of light, filtering blood components that reach the inside of the retina.
+It also, above all, may establish the nature of immune privilege inside the eye.
+RPE damage has been associated with age-related macular degeneration, diabetic retinopathy, and other serious eye conditions.
 Current studies have suggested that Humanin may be an important component of RPE and may reduce oxidative stress in this tissue.[6]
 Humanin supplementation in cell culture appears to improve RPE function and increase tissue resistance to apoptosis.
-This may help scientists develop more effective treatment and prevention strategies for retinal disorders such as macular degeneration.
+This may help scientists in prevention research for retinal disorders such as macular degeneration.

 Humanin and Bone Health

-Bone loss is a serious condition that affects many people, especially women, with age.
-It is also the result of many medical conditions and is even caused by certain medical interventions.
-In the latter category, glucocorticoids used to treat severe inflammation (such as autoimmune inflammation) are the most notorious gamblers.
-They cause extreme bone loss when used at high doses or for long periods.
-Researchers in Sweden and South Korea have hypothesized that Humanin may benefit bones in two different ways.[7]
-First, micropeptides were suggested to prevent chondrocytes (cells that produce the collagen matrix in which bone is built) from dying without affecting the anti-inflammatory effects of glucocorticoids such as dexamethasone.
-This effect would increase bone and cartilage growth and help offset some of the accelerated bone loss caused by glucocorticoids.
-At the same time as promoting chondrocyte development, Humanin appears to have the potential to reduce osteoclast formation.
+Bone loss is a serious condition, and researchers commonly employ glucocorticoids to mitigate severe inflammation (such as autoimmune inflammation), which may induce extreme bone loss when used at high concentrations or for long periods.
+Researchers in Sweden and South Korea have hypothesized that Humanin may impact bones in two potential ways.[7]
+First, micropeptides like Humanin have been suggested to prevent chondrocytes (cells that produce the collagen matrix in which bone is built) from dying, possibly without obstructing the activity of glucocorticoids such as dexamethasone.
+This impact may increase bone and cartilage growth or offset some of the accelerated bone loss caused by glucocorticoids.
+Humanin has also been suggested to reduce osteoclast formation.
 Osteoclasts are the cells that cause bone loss and remodeling.
-Overactivation of these cells is useful and important for normal physiologic function in pathological conditions, resulting in severe bone loss.
-By preventing osteoclast formation, Humanin may help to reduce excessive bone remodeling and loss.
+Overactivation of these cells may result in severe bone loss.
+By preventing osteoclast formation, Humanin may potentially reduce excessive bone remodeling and loss.

 References